kalpesh01/ecart/README.md

-# eKart
+# eKart Assessment
-Assessment

-1. download project zip file
+1. Clone the project
-2. extract
-3. import project in the STS/Eclipse
+2. Import project in the STS/Eclipse
-4. create the database and make the changes in  application.properties file
+3. Create the database and make the changes in  application.properties file
-5. change db password in  application.properties file
+4. Change db password in  application.properties file
-8. run the project
+5. Run the project